Learn how to use epoxy resin to make a beautiful DIY epoxy tumbler. The process is easy, and the finished products make great DIY gift ideas!

-You may have seen a glitter tumbler floating around and wondered how to make your own.
+You may have seen a glitter tumbler floating around the internet and wondered how to make your own.
 Well, I have all of the instructions as well as tips and tricks for using epoxy resin.
-You will be making resin tumblers for yourself and all of your friends!
+In just a little bit, you will be making resin tumblers for yourself and all of your friends!

 - Tumbler (I am using this pink version.)
 (NOTE: Doing this project will void any warranty that is on your tumbler.)

-- Glitter paint (I love the Glitterific paint for projects like these.)
+- Glitter paint – I love the Glitterific paint for projects like these.

 - Spit It from We R Memory Keepers (You can find it here.)

 - Epoxy resin – I would recommend doing a few small projects with this before you jump into making a tumbler.
 (Here’s my favorite product for making tumblers)

 - Stir sticks

 - Cricut machine – This model is my favorite.

 - Bless your heart file (if you would like to make the same quote)

 Want to watch the process of making an epoxy tumbler?
 I have a helpful video for you!